Romugar/JS-Algorithms/README.md

 - SELECTION SORT

 Selection sort works by selecting the minimum value in a list and swapping it with the first value in the list.
 It then starts at the second position, selects the smallest value in the remaining list, and swaps it with the second element.
 It continues iterating through the list and swapping elements until it reaches the end of the list.

+- INSERTION SORT

+This method works by building up a sorted array at the beginning of the list.
+It begins the sorted array with the first element.
+Then it inspects the next element and swaps it backwards into the sorted array until it is in sorted position.
+It continues iterating through the list and swapping new items backwards into the sorted portion until it reaches the end.

+- QUICK SORT

+In this method, a pivot value is chosen in the original array.
+The array is then partitioned into two subarrays of values less than and greater than the pivot value.
+We then combine the result of recursively calling the quick sort algorithm on both sub-arrays.
+This continues until the base case of an empty or single-item array is reached, which we return.
+The unwinding of the recursive calls return us the sorted array.